Note: This page is being updated as new information becomes available. Scroll down to see UPDATES.

-- Governor Ige has made the unprecedented request that visitors delay their visit and not travel to Hawaii through July 31, 2020, or until further notice.
+- Governor Ige has made the unprecedented request that visitors delay their visit and not travel to Hawaii through at least September 30, 2020, or until further notice.

 - The mandate applies to all arrivals to the state of Hawaii, including residents and guests.

 - Visitors are responsible for quarantine costs.

 - Visitors are to quarantine in hotel and motel lodging only.

 - Residents are to quarantine in their homes.

 - Data such as name, phone number and address will be collected from each traveler prior to arrival, and travelers will be monitored to ensure they follow the mandatory quarantine.

 - Violation of the quarantine is a misdemeanor and subject to a $5,000 fine and/or jail time.

 If you would like to help those in need on Maui, the Maui Food Bank could use your support.
 You can donate online here: https://mauifoodbank.org/